mingul26/Dashy-Plus-Plus/README.md

         docker-compose up

-4. Open [http://localhost:8080](http://localhost:8080) in your browser
+4. Wait for the containers to start and the server to be alive
+5. Visit this [link](https://documenter.getpostman.com/view/21938946/2s8YespWi2) for the documentation
+6. Click **Run in Postman**
-5. To stop the server, press `Ctrl+C` in the terminal
+7. To stop the server, press `Ctrl+C` in the terminal